 How frustrating a situation that is when you wake up in the morning rushing towards your Kitchen in a hope of a good cup of coffee and find that your Keurig is not pumping any water.

-You could hear the struggling sound of the coffee brewer, but it is not dispensing water.
+You could hear the struggling sound of the coffee brewer, but it is not dispensing anything or just a small amount of water.

 Let’s discuss some of the potential reasons why you’re Keurig not pumping water, as well as other Keurig water flow problems and solutions to fix them.
 So keep reading to learn how!

 9 reasons why your Keurig not dispensing water?

 These are some potential reasons why your Keurig is not dispensing water.